 DID YOU KNOW?
 Natural Gas Fuels a Fleet of Our Vans

-Since 2010 we've replaced over 250 service vans with new Natural Gas Vehicles (NGVs).
-Compressed Natural Gas (CNG) is the cleanest burning transportation fuel on the market today because it burns cleaner than petroleum based products due to its lower carbon content.
-CNG produces 20-30% fewer greenhouse gas emissions and 95% fewer tailpipe emissions than petroleum products.
+Since 2010, we’ve replaced over 250 of our fleet vehicles with new Natural Gas Vehicles (NGVs).
+Compressed Natural Gas (CNG) is the cleanest burning transportation fuel on the market today because it burns cleaner than petroleum-based products due to its lower carbon content.
+CNG produces 20 to 30 percent fewer greenhouse gas emissions and 95% fewer tailpipe emissions than petroleum products.
 On average, the carbon footprint for an NGV will be 25% to 28% less than its gasoline or diesel-powered equivalent.

 Join the Journey

-We all need to do our part to help reduce carbon emissions and create a cleaner energy future.
-Below are just some of the things you can do to get involved at a local or state level, at home or on the move.
+We all need to do our part to help protect the environment for our families and generations to come.
+Reducing carbon emissions is a key to combatting climate change.
+DTE offers several opportunities to you to make a difference at a local or state level, at home or on the move.

 Transform Your Home

 From windows and insulation to smart home devices, we have the resources you need to increase your energy efficiency.
-DTE Energy’s residential and business customers will cumulatively save $626 million on their energy bills over a lifetime thanks to their participation in DTE programs in 2018.
+DTE Energy’s residential and business customers will save nearly $400 million on their cumulative lifetime energy bills thanks to their participation in the company’s efficiency programs.